deviationist/deviationist/README.md

 - PHP - Laravel, WordPress
 - DB - MySQL, MSSQL, MongoDB

+What I'd like to learn more about:
+- Go
+- Python
+- More C#
+- A11Y

+I also enjoy messing around with Ubuntu, Docker, NGINX etc. in my spare time.

 <!--
 **deviationist/deviationist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.